jugglingrose/game/README.md

 ## Circus Game
+Game can be played here: https://jugglingrose.github.io/game/ Note that the game isn't completed yet.

 # What is it?
 A fun web based game that I developed for fun using HTML5 CANVAS & P5 Processing.
 I designed some of the vectors myself in Illustrator.